 Operator decommissioning liabilities have been growing steadily the last several years, as aging assets near their end of life.
 The pressure was on from leadership to proactively get control of the issue.

 The client, challenged with significant growth of abandonment activity, needed to prepare for an emerging volume of a more complex deepwater abandonment environment.
-Virtual organization added to the complexity of the overall effort, requiring a comprehensive strategy.
+Virtual organisation added to the complexity of the overall effort, requiring a comprehensive strategy.

 Our strategic analysis covered the following areas:

-- Planning & execution and historic performance
+- Planning and execution, and historic performance

 - Future needs and technology development

 - Regulatory focus and approach

 - Workshop structure used to align and mobilise the organisation around the emerging outcomes/findings

 - Evaluate and develop a comprehensive strategy for abandonment based on external and internal analysis